albertogasparin/react-starterkit/README.md

 ## Testing

-Tests are runned with Mocha + Expect for both client and server:
+Tests are run with Mocha + Expect for both client and server:
 ``` sh
 npm run test
 # or